alpharing/BroScript/PyBro/README.md

 =========================================================
 This program consists of a python code

-It is just make .sig file what is used to execute Bro-IDS
+It is just make .sig file what is used to execute Bro-IDS <br/>
+Also, it goes well with Bro Signature-IDS in this repository

 Execution Environment : python 3.7.0 with pycharm community ver. <br/>